• Skip to primary navigation

 Yellow curry is my favorite, but as red curry paste (Nam Prik Gaeng Ped) forms the main base for all the curries, I start with this one.

 This is a spicy curry, and the Thai red chilies I had added more spice to the curry.
 Basically, I referred to two sites and one book for the curry and the paste.
-One was Thai Table and this book – Thailand: The Beautiful Cookbook and the last website is veg recipes for India.
+One was Eating Thai Food and this book – Thailand: The Beautiful Cookbook and the last website is veg recipes for India.

 The main reason for referring to three sites was to understand the ingredient proportions.
 Here is what I tried, and please see the notes section for additional information.